sourceduty/ANNs/README.md

 > "*Developing ANNs is complex, but leveraging Python to implement ANN theory concepts makes creating a custom ANN more manageable.*"

+> "*Automating a corpus is easy, utilizing it with ANN or AI is complicated, and I want a more streamlined method.*"

 #
 ### Related Links